Lady Like

 Lady Like is the debut studio album by American singer-songwriter Ingrid Andress.
 It was released on March 27, 2020, by Warner Music Nashville.
 A country pop record, its tracks are inspired by Andress's real-life events.
 The album focuses on the themes of relationships, family and feminism.
 Andress co-wrote and co-produced the entirety of it, while working with other producers such as Sam Ellis and Jordan Schmidt.
 "More Hearts Than Mine" preceded the album, being released in April 2019 as its lead single.
 It charted on the Billboard Hot 100 and the Canadian Hot 100.
 The track obtained double platinum certifications from the Recording Industry Association of America (RIAA) and Music Canada (MC).

-The album received acclaim from music critics, who praised its mix of country and pop as well as Andress's lyricism.
+The album received positive reviews from music critics, who praised its mix of country and pop as well as Andress's lyricism.
 It attained peak positions of four and nine on the country-music charts in the United Kingdom and the United States.
 On official charts, it peaked at numbers 47 in Scotland, 90 on the Billboard 200 and 91 in Canada.
 At the 63rd Annual Grammy Awards in 2021, the record was nominated for Best Country Album while the lead single scored a nomination for Best Country Song.
 Two more singles followed the album–"The Stranger" and "Lady Like"–which charted moderately on Billboard's Hot Country Songs and Country Airplay charts; the latter song was certified gold by the RIAA and MC.
 A deluxe edition of the album was issued in October 2020, having five more tracks and a different track listing which was arranged accordingly by Andress.